 I’ve a list of uploaded files that I plan to render in a view.
-For each file, I want to call an API endpoint e.g. /api/v1/fileinfo
+For each file, I want to call an API endpoint e.g. /api/v1/fileinfo to fetch some information and display it.

 My blade template is following.
 A sample HTML page generated from it is shown above.